zelite/dataproductscoursera/Readme.md

 This is my project for the coursera "Developing Data Products" project.

-It will be a simulator of PID controller to adjust the temperature of the shower.
+It is plotting the shortest path to travel a list of cities with a custom start city.
+It uses the TSP package to calculate the paths and the cities and distances given by data(eurodist)